mcai4gl2/goscripts/README.md

 ### yahoostockprofile

 Script to download stock's sector and industry from yahoo finance.
 This script saves the extracted  data in a CSV format.

+### echo & maninthemiddle

+Echo is a simple echo server. maninthemiddle opens two tcp connections: local and remote and forward data between two connections.

+To play with both, start echo first and then start maninthemiddle using echo server's port as peer.
+Then connect to maninthemiddle via telnet.